Virtual Avalanche Awareness Days

-- Any equipment that is leant out to participants will be thoroughly sanitized by our event volunteers before the next participant can use it.
+- Our event volunteers will thoroughly sanitize any leant equipment to participants before the next participant can use it.

 - All staff, volunteers, and participants must wear appropriate face coverings at all times during this event.

-- Once a prize has been selected, guests will be able to collect it from a safe distance onsite.
+- Once a prize has been selected, guests will collect it from a safe distance onsite.